New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$

-We gave several more examples of regular horoball packing arrangements based on asymptotic Coxeter tilings using horoballs of different types, that is horoballs that have different relative densities with respect to the fundamental domain, that yield the B\"or\"oczky--Florian-type simplicial upper bound \cite{B--F64}.
+We gave several examples of different regular horoball packings using horoballs of different types, that is horoballs that have different relative densities with respect to the fundamental domain, that yield the B\"or\"oczky--Florian-type simplicial upper bound \cite{B--F64}.

 Furthermore, in \cite{Sz12,Sz12-2} we found that by allowing horoballs of different types at each vertex of a totally asymptotic simplex and generalizing the simplicial density function to $\overline{\mathbb{H}}^n$ for $n \ge 2$, the B\"or\"oczky-type density upper bound is not valid for the fully asymptotic simplices for $n \geq 4$.
 In $\overline{\mathbb{H}}^4$ the locally optimal simplicial packing density is $0.77038\dots$, higher than the B\"or\"oczky-type density upper bound of $d_4(\infty) = 0.73046\dots$ using horoballs of a single type.
-However these ball packing configurations are only locally optimal and cannot be extended to the entirety of the ambeint space $\overline{\mathbb{H}}^n$.
-In \cite{KSz14} we found seven horoball packings of Coxeter simplex tilings in $\overline{\mathbb{H}}^4$ that yield densities of $5\sqrt{2}/\pi^2 \approx 0.71645$, counterexamples to L. Fejes T\'oth's conjecture of $\frac{5-\sqrt{5}}{4}$ stated in his foundational book {\it Regular Figures} \cite[p.
-323]{FTL}.
+However these ball packing configurations are only locally optimal and cannot be extended to the entirety of $\overline{\mathbb{H}}^n$.
+Finally, we mention the second-named author's preliminary results on horoball packings that motivated our collaboration \cite{Sz05-2,Sz07-1}.

-The second-named author has several additional results on globally and locally optimal ball packings in $\overline{\mathbb{H}}^n$, $\mathbb{S}^n$, and the eight Thurston geomerties arising from Thurston's geometrization conjecture \cite{Sz05-2,Sz07-1,Sz07-2,Sz13-2}.
-Finally, in \cite{KSz18} we constructed the densest known ball packing in $\overline{\mathbb{H}}^5$ with a density of $\frac{5}{7 \zeta(3)}$.

-Upper bounds for the packing density were published by Kellerhals \cite{K98} using the simplicial density function $d_n(\infty)$.
-This bound is strict for $n=3$, Table \ref{table:summary} summarizes our main results where $\Delta$ is the gap between the upper and lower bounds at the time of writing, dimensions $ 3 \leq n \leq 5$ were considered in previous work \cite{KSz,KSz14,KSz18}, while $6 \leq n \leq 9$ are the subject of this paper.